patr-schm/TinyAD/README.md

 ./TinyAD-Tests
 ```

-Alternatively, use [TinyAD-Examples](https://github.com/patr-schm/TinyAD-Examples) project which builds the unit tests by default.
+Alternatively, use the [TinyAD-Examples](https://github.com/patr-schm/TinyAD-Examples) project which builds the unit tests by default.

 # Authors